Terminating Hybrid Tableaus for Ordered Models: Tableau Calculus for Strict Partial Order

-\begin{corollary} The hybrid logic for SPO models is decidable. \end{corollary} \begin{proof} Given a formula $\varphi$, we can create a tableau whose root formula is $@_i \varphi'$ where $i$ is not in $\varphi$ and $\varphi'$ is an NNF of $\neg \varphi$.
+By utilizing the termination, soundness, and completeness of the tableau calculus, we can provide a proof for the decidability of the logic $\mathbf{I4}$ that is distinct from the one in \cite{blackburn1993}.
+Given a formula $\varphi$, we can create a tableau whose root formula is $@_i \varphi$ where $i$ is not in $\varphi$.
 We can make all the branches of it closed or saturated.
-Owing to Theorem \ref{thmtermI4}, this procedure ends in a finite time.
+Owing to Theorem \ref{thmtermI4}, this procedure ends in finite time.
 If the tableau is closed, then $\varphi$ is provable.
 If not, we can find an open saturated branch.
-Then, there exists an SPO model (note that it might be infinite) that falsifies $\varphi$ by the proof of Theorem \ref{thmcompleteI4}, which means that $\varphi$ is not provable by soundness. \end{proof}
+Then, there exists an SPO model (note that it might be infinite) that falsifies $\varphi$ by the proof of Theorem \ref{thmcompleteI4}, which means that $\varphi$ is not provable by soundness.
+For the remaining systems introduced hereafter, decidability is similarly derived as a corollary.